 Note: This may go without saying — moving kids can be tough.
 Like adults, the older they are their flexibility can wane for a number of reasons.
 Do some homework if you are considering moving kids, teens, or young adults.

 Here is a collection of skills and behaviors a first-class leader would have.
 It is a list to work on as one develops a career.
-This should not be looked at as overwhelming, but more of a target list to enhance personal performance and careers.
+This should not be looked at as overwhelming, but more of a target list to enhance personal performance, a career, and leadership ability.
 Some are position-level sensitive — acquired with increasing levels of positions as work content becomes more complex.
 For example, “Business Acumen” might be developed over a range of experience that comes with varying position assignments.

 There are also some great life traits in this list that apply anytime, anywhere.